valiantlynx/ollama-docker/README.md

 ### Devcontainer and Virtual Environment

 The **app** container serves as a devcontainer, allowing you to boot into it for experimentation.
-Additionally, the run.sh file contains code to set up a virtual environment if you prefer not to use Docker for your development environment.
+Additionally, the run.sh file contains code to set up a virtual environment if you prefer not to use Docker for your development environment. if you have vs code and the `Remote Development´ extension simply opening this project from the root will make vscode ask you to reopen in container
 ## Stop and Cleanup

 To stop the containers and remove the network: